Universal Approximation Property of Fully Convolutional Neural Networks with Zero Padding: Related Works

 \section{Related Works}

-We will briefly arrange the list of studies investigating the universal approximation theorem of neural networks.
-Early studies investigated whether two-layered MLPs have universal properties; if they can approximate any continuous function. \citet{Cybenko_1989} provided that the two-layered MLP is universal when the activation function is sigmoidal.
-Several other studies \citep{Hornik_1989, hornik1991approximation} tried to clarify the condition of the activation function.
-Among them, \citet{leshno1993multilayer} provided a simple and powerful result.
-They proved that the necessary and sufficient condition for two-layered MLP to be universal is that the activation function is non-polynomial.
+In this section, we provide a brief overview of studies that have investigated the universal approximation theorem of neural networks.
+Early studies examined whether two-layered MLPs have a UAP, which means whether they can approximate any continuous function. \citet{Cybenko_1989} demonstrated that two-layered MLPs are universal when the activation function is sigmoidal.
+Several other studies \citep{Hornik_1989, hornik1991approximation} attempted to clarify the conditions for the activation function.
+Among them, \citet{leshno1993multilayer} proposed a simple and powerful result.
+They proved that the necessary and sufficient condition for two-layered MLPs to be universal is that the activation function is non-polynomial.

-The universal property of deep narrow MLP is another interesting area of research that is widely investigated. \citet{Lu_2017} tackled the situation when the number of nodes of MLP is bounded. \citet{hanin2017approximating} expanded the result to the case that the output is a multidimensional vector. \citet{Johnson_2019, Kidger_2020} expand the result to the more general activation function, confining the lower and upper bound, respectively.
-Unlike previous research focusing on the continuous function space, \citet{park2020minimum} investigated the universal approximation in $L_p$ space.
+The UAP of deep, narrow MLPs is another interesting area of research that has been widely investigated. \citet{Lu_2017} addressed scenarios where the width of the MLP is limited. \citet{hanin2017approximating} extended this result to cases where the output is a multidimensional vector. \citet{Johnson_2019, kidger2020universal} further extended the result to encompass more general activation functions, including non-affine polynomials, proposing the lower and upper bounds, respectively.
+In contrast to previous research that focused on continuous function spaces, \citet{park2020minimum} investigated the universal approximation in $L_p$ spaces.